cchitsiang/awesome-stars/README.md

 - [continuedev/continue](https://github.com/continuedev/continue) - ⏩ Create, share, and use custom AI code assistants with our open-source IDE extensions and hub of models, rules, prompts, docs, and other building blocks
 - [a16z-infra/ai-town](https://github.com/a16z-infra/ai-town) - A MIT-licensed, deployable starter kit for building and customizing your own version of AI town - a virtual town where AI characters live, chat and socialize.
 - [RealKai42/qwerty-learner](https://github.com/RealKai42/qwerty-learner) - 为键盘工作者设计的单词记忆与英语肌肉记忆锻炼软件 / Words learning and English muscle memory training software designed for keyboard workers
-- [Infisical/infisical](https://github.com/Infisical/infisical) - Infisical is the open-source platform for secrets management, internal PKI, and SSH access.
+- [Infisical/infisical](https://github.com/Infisical/infisical) - Infisical is the open-source platform for secrets management, PKI, and SSH access.
 - [tomoyanakano/shopify-app-template-node-typescript](https://github.com/tomoyanakano/shopify-app-template-node-typescript) - 🧩 Shopify App Template with Typescript
 - [langgenius/dify](https://github.com/langgenius/dify) - Dify is an open-source LLM app development platform.
 Dify's intuitive interface combines AI workflow, RAG pipeline, agent capabilities, model management, observability features and more, letting you q
 - [microsoft/TypeChat](https://github.com/microsoft/TypeChat) - TypeChat is a library that makes it easy to build natural language interfaces using types.